-The success of your blog depends on your visitors – if they like you content they will stay on your blog else move on to some another blog.
+The success of your blog depends on your visitors – if they like your content they will stay on your blog else move on to some another blog.

-In all, Traffic Sources are classified into 3 types:
+In all, Traffic Sources are classified into three types:

 Track your web traffic sources

-Direct Traffic: You can’t expect this traffic to more than other two type unless your blog is as popular as Google or Facebook which most of the user visit by directly typing the url or by clicking on their bookmarks.
+Direct Traffic: You can’t expect this traffic to more than other two types unless your blog is as popular as Google or Facebook which most of the user visit by directly typing the URL or by clicking on their bookmarks.

 Note: Direct Traffic can be increased only by a huge promotion, by advertising it, or having great content.